-Prior to the start of the conference, there should be a discussion should occur among the Chapter President, VP Conferences, and the CHC Co-Chairs to determine at which events there will be announcements and who will make them.
-They include: a welcome from the Chapter and the CHC; introduction of the CHC; introduction of the APA California Board; introduction of invited guests; welcome from a representative of the host city.
-A sample "script" for announcements is shown in (See Appendix R.
+Prior to the start of the conference, a discussion should occur among the Chapter President, VP Conferences, and the CHC Co-Chairs to determine at which events there will be announcements and who will make them.
+They include: a welcome from the Chapter and the CHC; introduction of the APA California Board; introduction of invited guests; welcome from a representative of the host city.
+A sample "script" for announcements is shown in Appendix R.